ketkeearyamane/build-tool-examples/README.md

 > - A hands-on experience with IntelliJ IDEA or any modern IDE is good to have.

 > **Note:** Prerequisites to get started
-> - Download and install JDK on your machine.
-For information on how to install JDK, see [install JDK.](https://docs.oracle.com/en/java/javase/21/install/overview-jdk-installation.html) You can install any version starting with JDK version 11 or newer.
+> - Download and install JDK version 11 or newer on your machine.
+For information on how to install JDK, see [install JDK.](https://docs.oracle.com/en/java/javase/21/install/overview-jdk-installation.html).
-> - Download and install Gradle version 8 or newer.
-For information on how to install Gradle, see [install gradle](https://gradle.org/install/)
+> - Download and install Gradle version 8 or newer on your machine.
+For information on how to install Gradle, see [install gradle](https://gradle.org/install/).
-> - Download and install IntelliJ on your machine.
+> - Download and install IntelliJ IDEA on your machine.
 If you don't prefer IntelliJ, you can install any other IDE of your choice.

 ## Setting up a basic Gradle project
 If you know how to create a basic Gradle project, you can skip forward to [Greeting plugin development](#creating-a-greeting-plugin).
 Once you install all the prerequisites, follow the steps listed below to create and build a basic Gradle project: